HusenjanDev/Quartz/content/Documents/0027 Troubleshooting Microsoft Defender High CPU Usage During Scans.md

 ## Conclusions

 If your organization also uses scheduled scans with Microsoft Defender XDR it's recommended to use a low value on `AvgCPULoadFactor` and use the feature `Enable Low CPU Priority` as it will help with ensuring users can work while scheduled scan is running in the background.
-If your users are still experiencing these performance issues it's recommended to disable the options `ScanOnlyIfIdleEnabled` and `DisableCpuThrottleOnIdleScans` as they can interfere with with the `AvgCPULoadFactor`.
+If your users are experiencing performance issues it's recommended to disable the option `ScanOnlyIfIdleEnabled` and  `DisableCpuThrottleOnIdleScans` options as these can interfere with the `AvgCPULoadFactor` set on Microsoft Defender Antivirus Policy.